blimjoe/overlay-rpi/README.md

 ### Find your image
 After the command finished successfully, you will have disk images generated, saved under ```/mnt/host/source/src/build/images/rpi/``` directory in the chroot, or ```/project/chromiumos-R56/src/build/images/rpi``` in the host OS.
 These two are the same directory, just bind mounted in the chroot.

-Each invoke of the build_image command will create a directory names similar to ```R56-9000.104.<date time>-a1``` under above directory.
-There is a symlink named ```latest``` under above directory, that always point the image directory of the last successful build.
+Each invoke of the build_image command will create a directory named similar to ```R56-9000.104.<date time>-a1``` under above directory.
+There is a symlink named ```latest``` under above directory, that always point to the image directory of the last successful build.

 The disk image is usually named ```chromiumos_image.bin```, under abovementioned directory.
 So full path to the latest image is